 She was so pretty, and she was popular with the ‘in’ crowd.
 Furthermore, she seemed to have it all: intelligence, friends, and a cute boyfriend who seemed to be madly in love with her.
 What could possibly be so wrong with her life that she felt she had no other choice?

 I also remember to this day how she did it.
 I heard from friends at school that she lived with her family out in the country.
 I was told that she used her father’s hunting rifle and somehow propped it up against a chair in her bedroom and aimed at her head.
 It killed her instantly.
 I also remember wondering about how her family, her steady boyfriend of three years, and her friends were dealing with this.

-Often the biggest obstacle that family and friends have to ‘work through’ when someone commits suicide is the feeling of helplessness and guilt for what they were unable to prevent.
+Often the biggest obstacles that family and friends have to work through when someone commits suicide is the feeling of helplessness and guilt for what they were unable to prevent.
 Yet, a teen thinking about suicide actually puts out several signs or indicators letting certain people know what they are planning.